-- Face of the Band - Unlike most other lead singers of rock bands, Paul Banks is not generally cosidered the "face" of Interpol.
+Face of the Band - Unlike most other lead singers of rock bands, Paul Banks is not generally considered the "face" of Interpol.
 The band is instead rather homogenous.
 When Banks undertook a solo project in 2009 he used a psuedonym, thereby preserving the status quo as it were.

-- Tough Act to Follow: Turn on the Bright Lights was considered by many critics to be not just one of the best albums of 2002 but of the decade.
+Tough Act to Follow: Turn on the Bright Lights was considered by many critics to be not just one of the best albums of 2002 but of the decade.
 None of their follow-ups has achieved the same level of acclaim, though Antics and El Pintor have come close.